snowplow/accelerator-template/content/hugo/setup.md

 - **Scripts:** This folder contains the build script to deploy the site
 - **Config Files:** Additional config files to define the site parameters

-An example of the folder structure can be found in the download below:
+An example of the folder structure can be found in the template repository [here](https://github.com/snowplow-incubator/accelerator-template).

-{{%attachments style="blue"/%}}

 #### Content Folder
 The content folder defines the structure of the site.
 Each folder makes up a chapter which then generates a side-navbar, for example: